ganthantm65/ai-code-editor-api/README.md

-Here’s a **comprehensive README** for your project based on the backend code you provided.
-It’s structured to explain your Spring Boot services for AI code assistance and code execution.

----

 # AI Code Assistant & Compiler Service

 This project provides a backend system for AI-assisted code operations and code execution.
 It includes endpoints for **explaining, fixing, optimizing code**, and **running code** in multiple programming languages using Docker-based isolated execution.